x00tex/hackTheBox/Boxes/windows/Retired/breadcrumbs/README.md

 ## WebApp

-webapp have a search option which seach book in the database.
+webapp have a search option which search book in the database.

 ![](screenshots/webapp.png)